 Feminist Fantasy: Very much so.
 It stars two strong, female protagonists and explores themes of Love in many unexpected ways.
-Love at First Sight is used by the villain to try to take advantage of Anna, while the act of True Love necessary to unfreeze Anna's heart is not a kiss.....but rather her willingness to sacrifice herself to protect her sister.
-Elsa's fear of herself made her Power Incontinence worse, while she gains full control and becomes a beloved Queen once she embraces it and her love for her family.
+Love at First Sight is used by the villain to try to take advantage of Anna, while the act of True Love necessary to unfreeze Anna's heart is not a kiss... but rather her willingness to sacrifice herself to protect her sister.
+Elsa's fear of herself made her Power Incontinence worse, but she gains full control of them and becomes a beloved Queen once she embraces it and her love for her family.
 Prince Hans is sent packing after being punched into the harbor by Anna, to face punishment from his own kingdom while Kristoff and Anna slowly take the first step towards dating.

 Also the trolls in "Fixer Upper" where almost every other line is sung by a troll other than the line before or by the group.

 First Boy Wins: Subverted.
 The first romantic interest isn't the one who ends up getting the girl.

 Though he is the first boy shown to the audience as a love interest and the first boy to properly meet Anna, this is only half right.
 Since the movie starts with A Minor Kidroduction of Kristoff, Sven, Elsa, and Anna, this means Kristoff was the first boy introduced to the audience and was also technically the first boy to see Anna (though he didn't know who she was at the time), so this trope can be seen as being played completely straight.